iceBear67/iceBear67/README.md

 An amateur developer who loves Java, :coffee: and _the cat_.

-Uses ArchLinux & KDE which was turned into my shape.
+I uses ArchLinux & KDE which was snitched to my shape.

 ## Contact